digitranslab/fwego/docs/installation/install-on-ubuntu.md

 sudo usermod -aG docker $USER
 # Refresh the group so you don't need to relog to get docker permissions
 newgrp docker
-# Change BASEROW_PUBLIC_URL to your domain name or http://YOUR_SERVERS_IP if you want
+# Change FWEGO_PUBLIC_URL to your domain name or http://YOUR_SERVERS_IP if you want
-# to access Baserow remotely.
+# to access Fwego remotely.
-# This command will run Baserow with it's data stored in the new baserow_data docker
+# This command will run Fwego with it's data stored in the new fwego_data docker
 # volume.
-docker run -e BASEROW_PUBLIC_URL=http://localhost \
+docker run -e FWEGO_PUBLIC_URL=http://localhost \
---name baserow \
+--name fwego \
 -d \
 --restart unless-stopped \
--v baserow_data:/baserow/data \
+-v fwego_data:/fwego/data \
 -p 80:80 \
 -p 443:443 \
-baserow/baserow:1.30.1
+digitranslab/fwego:1.30.1
-# Watch the logs for Baserow to come available by running:
+# Watch the logs for Fwego to come available by running:
-docker logs baserow
+docker logs fwego
 ```

 ## Further information

 Please refer to the [Install with Docker](install-with-docker.md) guide for how to
-configure and maintain your Docker based Baserow server.
+configure and maintain your Docker based Fwego server.

-## Upgrade from Baserow 1.8.2 or earlier
+## Upgrade from Fwego 1.8.2 or earlier

 The [Old Install on Ubuntu](old-install-on-ubuntu.md) guide is now deprecated.
 We are
-asking any users who wish to run Baserow on Ubuntu to instead install Docker and use our
+asking any users who wish to run Fwego on Ubuntu to instead install Docker and use our
-official Docker images to run Baserow.
+official Docker images to run Fwego.
 This guide explains how to migrate an existing
-Baserow Ubuntu install to use our official Docker images.
+Fwego Ubuntu install to use our official Docker images.

-> If you were previously using a separate api.your_baserow_server.com domain this is no
+> If you were previously using a separate api.your_fwego_server.com domain this is no
 > longer needed.
-Baserow will now work on a single domain accessing the api at
+Fwego will now work on a single domain accessing the api at
 > YOUR_DOMAIN.com/api.

 ### Migration Steps